offsec64/freakbotAI/README.md

           }
       }
       ```

    - Save the config and enable it with the following commands:

       ```
       sudo ln -s /etc/nginx/sites-available/goonsoft /etc/nginx/sites-enabled/
       sudo nginx -t
       sudo systemctl reload nginx
       ```

+#### Set up Gunicorn:
    - Gunicorn is used as the WSGI server for flask.
 Install it with: `pip install gunicorn`
    - Run the gunicorn server with run.sh
    - Eventually I will update this guide to show how to make gunicorn run automatically with a system service

 ## Enviroment Setup:
 This project requires a .env file in the root directory with the following key/value pairs: